Mehdi-allam/Mehdi-allam/README.md

-Hi, I’m Mehdi Allam
-I’m interested in Web development
-I’m currently learning html / css / js and more...
+Hi, I’m Mehdi a 15 years old boy who is interested in Web development and he's currently learning html / css / js and more...
+I’m trying to become a professional developer
-I’m looking for a pro devoloper to give me he's experience You can contact me on WhatsApp "0701801367"
+You can contact me on WhatsApp "0701801367"